Faces (2 Unlimited song): Chart performance

 "Faces" peaked at number two in the Netherlands, number three in Belgium, number four in Spain, and number five in Finland.
 In the band's native Netherlands, the song debuted at number 40 on the Dutch Single Top 100, before peaking five weeks later, spending 12 weeks within the chart.
 It was kept off the top spot by "What's Up" by 4 Non Blondes.
 "Faces" also entered the top 10 in Austria, Germany, Ireland, Lithuania, and the United Kingdom.
 In Germany, it spent a total of 19 weeks within the German Singles Chart, with four weeks inside the top 10.

 In the United Kingdom, it peaked at number eight in its second week on the UK Singles Chart on 5 September 1993.
 The single spent two weeks at that position and seven weeks within the UK Top 100.
 It also peaked at numbers six and 28 on Music Weeks Dance Singles and Airplay charts, as well as number 30 on the Record Mirror Club Chart in the same period.
 "Faces" was a top-10 hit also on the Eurochart Hot 100, where it peaked at number six on 25 September, after debuting on the chart at number 20 three weeks earlier.
 On the European Dance Radio Chart, it reached number two, behind "Dreamlover" by Mariah Carey, becoming the second most-played dance song on European radio in the week of 16 October 1993.
 In France, Italy and Sweden, the song was a top-20 hit, peaking at numbers 16, 13 and 11, respectively.
 Outside Europe, "Faces" charted in Australia, reaching number 54 on the ARIA Singles Chart.
+In West Asia, it became successful in Israel, both debuting and peaking at number two on the chart, on 13 July 1993.
+It spent three weeks at that position.